gchumillas-dart/server-communication-example/README.md

 http://yourdomain/<path-to-server-folder>/list.php

-If all went well, you will see an XML file showing the list of table recods.
+If all went well, you will see an XML document showing the list of table recods.

 ## Install the client-side application